ConsenSysMesh/Fae/docs/Specification.md

   - New entries may only be created in the same facet as the current facet states.

-  - An existing entry may be evaluated only if its facet is the current facet state.
+  - An existing entry may be evaluated only if its facet transitively depends on the current facet state.

   - An entry's escrow ID may only be obtained in the same facet that the escrow contents were returned.